rxjs-ninja/rxjs-ninja/README.md

 |
 [Changelog](https://github.com/rxjs-ninja/rxjs-ninja/blob/main/libs/rxjs/boolean/CHANGELOG.md)

 `@rxjs-ninja/rxjs-boolean` provides operators for querying, filtering and modifying boolean values, and Observable for generating boolean emitters.

+### Function and Operator categories

+- Create - Functions and Operators for creating Observable boolean values
+- Filter - Operators for filtering Observable sources for truthy values
+- Modify - Operators for modifying boolean values
+- Validation - Operators that provide boolean output based on checks against source values

 For example, you can use the `firstTruthy` or `lastTruthy` value from an array: